|February 20, 1792 - The United States Post Office

 the 16th state.

-December 7, 1796 - The U.S. Electoral College meets to elect Federalist John Adams as president.
-John Adams defeated Thomas Jefferson, of the Democrat Republican party, whose platform included the notion of a weak central goverment, in the U.S. presidential election.
+November 4 to December 7, 1796 - The U.S. Electoral College meets to elect Federalist John Adams as president.
+John Adams defeated Thomas Jefferson, of the Democrat Republican party, whose platform included the notion of a weak central government, in the U.S. presidential election.
 Political parties came into prominence with this election after the retirement of George Washington.
 Electors who chose the president were chosen by the states, using various methods, including the popular vote or by state legislators.
 Adams received 71 electoral votes to Jefferson's 68.

 |January 3, 1797 - The Treaty of Tripoli, signifying

 peace between the United States and Tripoli, is signed at Algiers.